 It is interesting that the notable savings after one year strongly reflect the benefits on a human level (improved satisfaction and wellbeing); the achievements are totally in line with what WELL and anyone registering for certification is striving for.
 As such, there are numerous lessons to be learned from this pioneering refurbishment project.

-www.cundall.com/Knowledgehub/WELL-Building-Standard.aspx
+Download their brochure here for more information: www.cundall.com/Knowledgehub/WELL-Building-Standard. aspx